catsruledogs/Garmin-Maps/README.md

 These maps are of the entire United States courtesey of catsruledogs.
 Maps uploaded with MediaFire.
 These maps are maintained and uploaded roughly every 6 months.
+These maps have only been tested with the Garmin nuvi series.